scolapicchioni/blazor/Lab02/readme.md

 You should by now know how to add a new page, but just in case:

-- In the `Solution Explorer`, right click on the `Pages` folder of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project
+- In the `Solution Explorer`, right click on the `Pages` folder of the `PhotoSharingApplication.Frontend.Client` project
 - Select `Add` -> `Razor Component`
 - Name the component `UploadPhoto.razor`